sergeballif/sergeballif.github.io/_posts/2016-07-05-g-o-d-vs-steinitz.md

 Steinitz's heart raced in his chest.
 What was Golding doing?
 Shouldn't he be traveling to meet Deos to convey the next move?
 Is this what Golding did for every move?
 Would Deos come to meet Golding?
 Perhaps there was no Mr. Deos and Golding was Steinitz's real opponent.There was certainly no chessboard in sight.
 Steinitz sneaked another glance.
 Golding rested idly, his arms folded in a relaxed manner.
 He seemed to be waiting for something.

 Confusion washed over Steinitz.
 What was going on?
-Unsure how much time had passed Steinitz hustled back to his apartment, trying to make no sound with each step.
+Unsure how much time had passed, Steinitz hustled back to his apartment, trying to make no sound with each step.
 For some reason he was apprehensive of getting caught.
 Steinitz tried to catch his breath as his mind raced.
 He was getting too old for this type of stress.
 It made no sense.
 The odd contract, the faceless opponent.
 Steinitz could not wrap his head around it.
 Most puzzling of all was that Steinitz was not winning the game.

 Steinitz jumped at a knock on the door announced Golding's return.
 Steinitz could feel his heart beating in his ears.
 He tried to collect his composure as he let Mr. Golding in.
 As Golding sat at the table Steinitz ignored the board, instead studying Golding's face.
 Steinitz had never seen such white teeth in his life.
 They were perfectly straight and aligned.